Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 ### Good afternoon, evening and night
 Truman's practice of saying this is repeated three times in the film.
 Each time there is a change in him.
 Watch them again (first just after the first bathroom scene, second just after the second bathroom scene and third just before he exits at the end)

-Make notes on the chan
+Make notes on the changes - look carefully at body language, film techniques, use of colour, Truman's level of awareness of his reality, who says it, etc.
 First:
 - Truman is happy
 - World is very bright
-- Camera shot is of Truman knees up body language, film techniques, use of colour, trumans level of awareness of society
+- Camera shot is of Truman knees up
+	- Zooms in as he says it
+-
 ### Role of Sylvia
 ## Video essays
 Aim for 4-5 minutes in length, think of it as a normal essay with added layers of visual detail.
 We will be marked on the essay, not as much so the visual part.
 Aim to make it almost exactly 5 minutes.